-36 United States v.
-Winans, 198 U.S. 371, 380 (1905).
+42 Winans, 198 U.S. 371, 380 (1905).

-Ratifying the rule of interpretation that Indian treaties be construed as the tribes' would understand, McKenna described the nature of the treaty fishing right in eloquent, almost poetic terms: "[t]he right to resort to the fishing places in controversy was a part of larger rights possessed by the Indians, upon the exercise of which there was not a shadow of impediment, and which was not much less necessary to the existence of Indians than the atmosphere that they breathed."

-The Court saw the treaty right as creating in the tribes vested property rights to access their historic fishing sites, describing the "right of taking fish" as establishing a "right in land . . . a servitude upon every piece of land as though described therein."

-This servitude, a property right, ran against both the federal government and its grantees like the Winans brothers.

-Thus, the brothers could not fence out the tribes from fishing at Celilo Falls.

-However, the Court sowed the seeds of confusion by stating that the treaty right did not "restrain the state reasonably, if at all, in the regulation of the right."
+fishing places in controversy was a part of larger rights possessed by the Indians, upon the exercise of which there was not a shadow of impediment, and which was not much less necessary to the existence of Indians than the atmosphere that they breathed."43 The Court saw the treaty right as creating in the tribes vested property rights to access their historic fishing sites, describing the "right of taking fish" as establishing a "right in land . . . a servitude upon every piece of land as though described therein."44 This servitude, a property right, ran against both the federal government and its grantees like the Winans brothers.45 Thus, the brothers could not fence out the tribes from fishing at Celilo Falls.46 However, the Court sowed the seeds of confusion by stating that the treaty right did not "restrain the state reasonably, if at all, in the regulation of the right."47

-A decade and a half after Winans, the Court revisited the Stevens Treaty fishing rights in a case involving similar rights of tribal fishers to access Celilo Falls, this time from the Oregon side of the falls.
-Oregon landowners attempted distinguish the Winans situation by asserting that the fishing rights of the Yakama tribe did not extend to the Oregon side of the Columbia River because the tribe's treaty ceded lands only to the middle of the Columbia River.42 The Court would not have any of it, invoking the rule of construction requiring courts to interpret treaties as
+A decade and a half after United States v.
+Winans, the Court revisited the Stevens Treaty fishing rights in a case involving similar rights of tribal fishers to access Celilo Falls, this time from the Oregon side of the falls.48 Oregon landowners attempted to distinguish the Winans situation by asserting that the fishing rights of the Yakama tribe did not extend to the Oregon side of the Columbia River because the tribe's treaty ceded lands only to the middle of the Columbia River.49 The Court would not have any of it, invoking the rule of construction requiring courts to interpret treaties as the Indians would understand, and noting that they fished on both sides of the falls both before and after the treaty.50